 1. Yoga Inc

 Known for its black and white minimalist interior design and resident dog, Yoga Inc has now expanded to cover 4 locations.
 With classes such as prenatal yoga, classic hot yoga, and restorative yoga, this boutique yoga studio has something for almost everyone!
+Amazingly, they have classes for beginners eager to try out yoga for the first time, and even for expectant mothers.
+Have a look at their wide range of classes here.

-Don’t miss their vintage-inspired yoga studio in Tiong Bahru that occupies a heritage shop space.
+Don’t miss their vintage-inspired boutique yoga studio in Tiong Bahru that occupies a heritage shop space.
 It’s nothing like any other studios!
 Yoga Inc studios are non-air-conditioned and towels are provided for every student.
 Teacher training classes are also offered at Yoga Inc.

 Opening hours: Varies.
 More info here.
 Branches: Guillemard / Tiong Bahru / Punggol / Tampines Website